 There was one time that we made a special trip to Whole Foods to get ingredients for vegan calzones when his calzone craving got out of control, and I’ve written in the past about how an asian dish evoked his nostalgia for ham barbecue.
 That last one really demonstrates how far out of the box you can be, and it still works!

-Yesterday, J was in the basement doing laundry, and he smelled something that made him salivate.
+Yesterday, he was in the basement doing laundry, and he smelled something that made him salivate.
 Someone was cooking roast beef, and it set off his cravings.

 I feel like sometimes vegans don’t like acknowledging when meat makes them salivate.
 Our logical brains and compassionate hearts are telling us that a roasted carcass of a beautiful, feeling, loving animal is revolting.
 So, why the craving?

-For J, it’s almost always emotions.
+For my partner, it’s almost always emotions.
 I think that no matter how disgusted by the meat craving you are, it’s so important to address it.
 Ignoring it could lead a person to cave in to the craving.
-J allows himself to feel it, and if it’s strong enough, he thinks of a creative way to satisfy it.
+He allows himself to feel it, and if it’s strong enough, he thinks of a creative way to satisfy it.

 His solution yesterday was to think of all the other smells that go along with the roast beef.
 He thought of roasted vegetables and potatoes in broth.
 You know, meat and potatoes.
 The classic.We didn’t have any vegetable broth on hand, so I suggested that he use all of the vegetables that are used for broth and it will make it just as fragrant and flavorful.
 You would’ve never, ever guessed that there was no broth in this because it was so bursting with flavor.
 He used potatoes, carrots, onion, and celery and seasoned it with salt, pepper, a bit of olive oil, garlic powder, and fresh thyme.
 I could eat bowls of just this for days.
 I live for these simple dishes.